-This Draft Plan has been formulated on the basis of public response to the Parish Council's consultations to date and there is now an opportunity for further input by way of comments and suggestions.
-All responses from the public and consultees received by the Neighbourhood Plan Steering Group will be considered by the Parish Council and will be used to inform a revised version of the Plan.
-This is a statutory consultation exercise which needs to be undertaken prior to submission to the Local Planning Authority.
-Comments received during this further period of consultation will assist in producing a final version for submission to Telford and Wrekin Council along with supporting information.
-Telford and Wrekin, as the Local Planning Authority, will then carry out a final check to ensure that the Plan and all accompanying documents comply with legal requirements.
-If satisfied, the Local Planning Authority will place it on their website for a final further six week consultation before passing it on to an Independent Examiner who will issue a report on whether or not the Neighbourhood Plan should proceed to a final referendum.
+The Neighbourhood Plan has been formulated on the basis of public response to the Parish Council's consultations to date and in particular the consultation on the Draft Plan held earlier this year (Regulation 14 Consultation).
+All responses from the public and consultees received by the Neighbourhood Plan Steering Group at this stage were considered by the Parish Council and used to inform a revised version of the Plan.
+The revised version of the Plan is now ready for submission to Telford and Wrekin Council (Regulation 15).
+This is a statutory consultation exercise w undertaken by the Local Planning Authority.
+Telford &Wrekin, as the Local Planning Authority, will carry out a final check to ensure that the Plan and all accompanying documents comply with legal requirements.
+If satisfied, the Local Planning Authority will place it on their website for a final further six week consultation.
+Comments and representations received during this period of consultation will be collated by Telford & Wrekin and forwarded along with the Plan and supporting documents to an Independent Examiner who will issue a report on whether or not the Neighbourhood Plan should proceed to a final referendum.

-The Draft Plan that you have before you offers a vision for the future and sets out a clear set of policies based on comments received so far.
-These policies have will also be subjected to scrutiny by the statutory agencies (Environment Agency, Natural England, Historic England) through a screening exercise related to environmental assessments (see Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) screening statements).
+The Neighbourhood Plan that you have before you offers a vision for the future and sets out a clear set of policies based on comments received so far.
+These policies have also been subjected to scrutiny by the statutory agencies (Environment Agency, Natural England, Historic England) through a screening exercise related to environmental assessments (see Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) screening statements).
 If passed at examination, and supported by a referendum, the policies will then have to be taken into account by applicants for development and also by the Local Planning Authority, thus giving much greater weight to the views of the Parish in the decision-making process.